AFCM 2022 FESTIVAL FLASHBACKS

 Our fourth Video Story showcases the stunning location that AFCM takes place in - Townsville, North Queensland.
 Enjoy the beautiful scenery of Townsville, along with nearby islands including Magnetic Island, Orpheus Island and Palm Island, and some of the tropical rainforests just north of Townsville.
 The music is from last year's Governor's Gala concert - Mozart’s Oboe Quartet in F major K370/368b, the first movement, performed by Rachael Clegg (oboe), Elizabeth Layton (violin), Jennifer Stumm (viola) and Timo-Veikko Valve (cello).
 Enjoy!

-This segment allows us to stay connected with the musicians as we get to hear from artists either joining us in 2021 or artists that have previously attended AFCM, and find out what they’ve been up to during this pandemic period.
+This segment allows us to stay connected with the musicians as we get to hear from artists who previously attended AFCM, and find out what they’ve been up to during the pandemic period.
 Our first Artist Connection features the talented Yumi Kurosawa.
 Yumi was an award winning koto star from a young age, and is now one of the world’s most exciting soloists on what is Japan’s national instrument.
 Her solo repertoire includes classical Japanese compositions, as well as her own innovative and enchanting original works.

 Our second Artist Connections takes us to Adelaide to hear from Mark Gaydon, bassoon extraordinaire!
-Mark will make his AFCM debut next year when he joins us in Townsville for our 30th Anniversary Festival.
 Mark is an avid teacher of music, has been Principal Bassoonist with the Adelaide Symphony Orchestra since 2003 and has appeared as guest principal bassoon with the Sydney, Queensland, Tasmanian and New Zealand symphony orchestras.

 Our third Artist Connections video takes us to California via China where we hear from Wu Man, recognized as the world’s premier pipa virtuoso and leading ambassador of Chinese music.
 She wowed our audiences in 2019 with her extraordinary talent on the pipa.
 Wu Man has forged an impressive career as a soloist, educator, and composer; she has toured the world many times and premiered hundreds of new works for the pipa.
 Enjoy this lovely video from Wu Man where she chats briefly about her fond memories of Townsville and also delights us with a short performance.